 Congratulations Kunlun Mountain Acupuncture for “Best Acupuncture”, “Patient’s Choice”, and “Reader’s Choice” wins!
 To see why Annapolis patients vote Kunlun Mountain Acupuncture the “best” use the button below to book your appointment today!

-Description of Acupuncture and East Asian Medicine Services:
+Description of Acupuncture and Herbal Medicine Services:

 New Patient Comprehensive Evaluation (90 to 120 minutes): This treatment is recommended for patients who wish to address multiple conditions, conditions that have become chronic (ie. back pain from an injury that occurred 6 months ago or longer), or who have a history of complicated or significant health issues such as auto-immune disorders or oncology, etc.

-New Patient Acute Condition Evaluation (60 minutes): This treatment is recommended for patients who have an immediate, acute condition that requires immediate, short-term treatment such as a recent injury, pre or post surgical support, breech presentation of your baby, or labor induction.
+New Patient Acute Condition Evaluation (60 minutes): This treatment is recommended for patients who have an urgent, acute condition that requires immediate, short-term treatment such as a recent injury, pre or post surgical support, breech presentation of your baby, or labor induction.

 We will briefly discuss your specific condition and any relevant health history that applies to it, followed by an initial needle treatment.
 Should you decide in the future to continue treatment beyond the acute condition treatment plan created by you and your provider, we offer a “transitional” evaluation appointment.